-- The LFS Quarter (kvt.) presents the newest quarterly main figures - · The LFS Theme (tema) presents a special theme in national context - The LFS European (europæisk) presents comparisons with the other EU countries - The LFS Year (år) presents the newest yearly main figures
+- The LFS Quarter (kvt.) presents the newest quarterly main figures - · The LFS European (europæisk) presents comparisons with the other EU countries - The LFS Year (år) presents the newest yearly main figures

 The Quarter News is published 1.5 months after the end of a quarter.
 The Theme News is published two months after the end of the quarter and The European News is published about 3.5 months after the end of a quarter.
 The Year News is published at the same time as the Quarterly News for Q4, 1.5 months after the end of Q4.